top of page

 Avoiding these mistakes requires patience, strategy, and expert guidance.
 Westmore ensures that clients approach every acquisition with the confidence, knowledge, and discretion needed to secure domains successfully—without unnecessary risk or exposure.

-3. Negotiation Expertise
+3. Asymmetric Negotiation Power

-4. Transaction Complexity
+4. Technical and Jurisdictional Complexity

 How to Avoid Overpaying